zedif/gitlab-novice/index.md

 [GitLab] is a web application for managing [Git] repositories.
-Since it is build around to Git, it is suitable to manage any project that mostly works with plain text files, for example TeX based documents.
+Since it is build around to Git, it is suitable to manage any project that mostly works with plain text files, for example software source code or TeX based documents.
 With its built-in issue and wiki systems, it can, in certain cases, even be the right tool to for managing a project without any files.

 This lesson will give you a foundational understanding of GitLab’s features, so that you can make informed decisions on how to use it as a tool.